ucsd-ets/datahub-docker-stack/Documentation/scripts.md

 - main.py
   - This file is the top-level caller invoked by [main.yml](/.github/workflows/main.yml) during the workflow and launches the entire process.

-**This script is specific to our [tag.yml](/.github/workflows/tag.yml) workflow.**
+**These scripts are specific to our [tag.yml](/.github/workflows/tag.yml) workflow.**

+- wiki.py
+  - Contains the code that updates our Wiki.
+  - By "Wiki", we refer to the hidden `wiki/` folder managed by Github, which renders Wiki pages.
+  - Wiki of this repo contains a `Home.md`, a `Stable_Tag.md`, and individual .md files for each image currently or previously in use.
+  - We will call those individual .md files "(image) manifests".
+  - NOTE: manifests are created locally in Github Actions runtime, stored to build-arfiacts, but will not be found in the Github Wiki pages unless under certain conditions.
+See **`Push Wiki to GitHub`** step in [actions.md](actions.md)
 - tagger.py
   - It doesn't build new images but pulls existing images and gives them an extra "stable" tag.
-  - It pushes our stable images for production use and updates [Stable Tag](https://github.com/ucsd-ets/datahub-docker-stack/wiki/Stable-Tag) page.
+  - It pushes our stable images for production use and updates [Stable_Tag.md](https://github.com/ucsd-ets/datahub-docker-stack/wiki/Stable_Tag) or [Home.md](https://github.com/ucsd-ets/datahub-docker-stack/wiki), depending on which tagging action is called.
+See [action.md](/Documentation/actions.md#tag_global_stableyml)

 ## The Build Process